 'Maletšabisa (Tšabi) Molapo is a Research Scientist at IBM Research - Africa.
 Her research interests lie at the intersection of Human-Computer Interaction and Artificial Intelligence (AI).
 She designs, builds, deploys and evaluates AI solutions for rural and low-income urban areas in Africa, with applications in education and healthcare.
 Her interests in AI research lie within Natural Language Processing, AI Ethics and fairness, and human-centred machine intelligence.

 She completed a PhD in Computer Science at the University of Cape Town (UCT), based at the centre in ICT for Development (ICT4D).
-At UCT, she led the research towards the design, development, and deployment of a feedback-integrated mobile learning platform for community health education, working with Community Health Workers in rural Lesotho.
-Before joining IBM, she worked at Praekelt.org, conducting user research, experience design and the evaluation of mobile solutions for girls, mothers, and youth in low-resource regions in Africa and Asia.
-Before this, she worked at the National University of Lesotho (NUL) as a Computer Science lecturer.
+At UCT, she conducted research on the co-design of data-driven health-education solutions for rural areas, working with Community Health Workers in Lesotho.
+She also holds an MSc in Computer Science from UCT and a BEng in Computer Systems and Networks from the National University of Lesotho (NUL).